-Levels 1, 2, 3 (Y)

-ENGLISH III CLUSTER: Humanities Prerequisite: English II
+ENGLISH III Levels 1, 2, 3 (Y) 1 Credit CLUSTER: Humanities Prerequisite: English II

-This course considers several major themes in American Literature from personal, historical, and critical perspectives.
-Students write expressive, narrative, informative, and persuasive pieces based on personal experience, literature, and visual texts.
-They create projects related to themes discussed.
-Major full-length works are read to supplement a wide selection of subject-related writings and visual texts.
+This course, a study of major American writers and the American Dream, considers several major themes in American Literature from personal, historical, and critical perspectives.
+Students write expressive, narrative, informative, and argumentative pieces based on course material.
+Major full-length works are supplemented by a wide selection of subject-related writings and visual texts.

-AP ENGLISH LANGUAGE Level AP/UCONN (Y)1 CreditAND COMPOSITION1

-Prerequisite: An A- average in Honors English II and current instructor recommendation.
+AP ENGLISH LANGUAGELevel AP (Y)1 CreditAND COMPOSITIONCLUSTER: HumanitiesPrerequisite: An A- average in Honors English II and current instructorrecommendation.

 This course engages students as critical readers of texts written from a variety of disciplines and rhetorical contexts.
 It also engages them as skilled writers who can compose for a variety of purposes.
 Students study the interactions among a writer, audience, and message.
 They also examine how rhetorical strategies contribute to the overall effectiveness of prose.

-The course prepares student for the mandatory AP English Language and Composition examination in the spring.
-Summer projects are required.
+The AP Language and Composition exam and summer assignments are course requirements.